cacheonix/cacheonix-core/README.md

 # Cacheonix Distributed Java Cache

-Cacheonix is an open source project that provides a stricly-consistent distributed cache and a fast local cache.
+Cacheonix is an open source project that provides a stricly-consistent distributed Java cache, a fast local cache and a servlet request cache.

 ## cacheonix-core